jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ************************************************
 ## Color coding

-Within the Excel sheets we  colour code all matrices in the same standardized way.
+Within the Excel sheets we  color code all matrices in the same standardized way.
 The “color palette” can easily be found in (and copy pasted from) all stacked files (last tab).

 __unique cells__ (only one reproduction- or transition-form exists)